Stages Controller Claw now available at Google Store - Mash Viral

 Getting the Stadia Controller Claw has been a bit of a saga.
 Earlier this week it went on sale at Power Support before the manufacturer stopped taking new orders.
 It is now available in the Canadian Google Store.

+Update 12/23: Three days after its first appearance in Canada, the Claw is now available through the US Google Store.
+The earliest shipping date is January 3 with the paid & # 39; standard & # 39; low because this is not a quality for free shipping.

 This afternoon there were reports about the availability of Canada.
-Unlike the US Google Store which still & # 39; coming soon & # 39; says, there is a & # 39; Buy & # 39; button in the north.
-With $ 19.99 CAD, it is only a few cents more expensive than it is ($ 14.99 versus $ 15.20).
+Unlike the US Google Store that still says "Coming Soon", there is a "Buy" button in the north.
+With $ 19.99 CAD, it's just a few cents more expensive than it is ($ 14.99 versus $ 15.20).
 Those in Canada have successfully placed orders.

 The product is not yet available in the UK, while the US list first appeared on the day of the launch of Stages last month.
-Those who ordered via Power Support before new orders were stopped have already received the telephone clip.
+Those who have ordered from Power Support before the "first shipment sold out" have already received the telephone clip.

 A City for Google product, the Stadia team designed the original concept of having your phone right in front of you – versus above the controller.
 This ensures an ergonomic and balanced design.
 The claw attaches over the face of the controller with cut-outs for the Stadia button, USB-C port and a 3.5 mm headphone jack.